oroinc/documentation/commerce/user_guide/overview/sales/price_lists_overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A ``base currency`` is a currency that is used to display financial statistics (budgets, sales amounts, etc.) on the management console.
-A ``display currency`` is a currency that is used to display prices to customer users on the Front Store.
+A ``display currency`` is a currency that is used to display prices to customer users on the Storefront.

 ..
-The store frontend uses the exact value entered by the price manager when a customer requires prices in a selected display currency and the prices in the same base currency are available in the calculated price list.
+The storefront uses the exact value entered by the price manager when a customer requires prices in a selected display currency and the prices in the same base currency are available in the calculated price list.
 If the price list does not have the price in the selected currency, then additional currency conversion rules are used.

-To enable your customer users to switch between the base currency and additional display currencies when they view the prices on the front store, set up currency conversion rules for each of the additional display currencies.
+To enable your customer users to switch between the base currency and additional display currencies when they view the prices on the storefront, set up currency conversion rules for each of the additional display currencies.
 See :ref:`Global Currency Configuration <sys--config--sysconfig--general-setup--currency>` for more information on the necessary steps.

 Understanding Product Quantities and Tier Prices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~